kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 Here we also assume that the PCD map is divided beforehand, e.g. into 20m x 20m grids.

 # Possible map loading scenarios
-Here we briefly introduce possible map loading scenarios and how we can achieve them with the proposed architecture.
+Here we briefly introduce possible map loading scenarios.

 ## Whole map loading
 This is the only scenario that the current Autoware supports, in which the client nodes load the whole available map at once.
-Since this proposal architecture has no influence on the existing interface, you can perform whole map loading in the same way as in the current Autoware.
+Since the proposed architectures have no influence on the existing interface, you can perform whole map loading in the same way as in the current Autoware.

 <img src="./figures/whole_map_loading.png" alt="drawing" width="400"/>